 - a.
 None of the July 19, 2003 Arresting Officers had a warrant authorizing the arrest of plaintiff; - b.
 None of the July 19, 2003 Arresting Officers believed that a warrant had been issued authorizing the arrest of plaintiff; - c.
-None of the July 19, 2003 Arresting Officers had observed plaintiff commit any offense; and
+None of the July 19, 2003 Arresting Officers had observed plaintiff commit any offense; and - d.
+None of the July 19, 2003 Arresting Officers had received information from any source that plaintiff had committed an offense.

-Although they do not conform with pleading rules, to the extent that titles used throughout the complaint require an answer, Ms. Kirby denies all wrongful conduct alleged against her in these titles.
+1 Although they do not conform with pleading rules, to the extent that titles used throughout the complaint require an answer, Mr. Cline denies all wrongful conduct alleged against him in these titles.